-A walk of about half an hour along the bank of the river brings us to Clifton House, a magnificent hotel, in the immediate vicinity of which is the ground where the Battle of Lundy Lane was fought.
+A magnificent hotel, in the immediate vicinity of which is the ground where the Battle of Lundy's Lane was fought.
 It occupies a commanding position on the top of the bank, at a short distance from the Ferry Landing-Place.
-The view of the American and Horse-Shoe Palls from this hotel is exceedingly fine, and the accommodation is excellent.
-The gardens around it are a great improvement, and it has concert rooms and large public saloons.
-The Evie and Ontario Railroad, which passes close to it, connects at Chippewa, a village about three miles up the river, with the steamer to Buffalo, and runs down the river to the village of Niagara, at its mouth, whence the Lake Ontario steamers convey passengers to the River St. Lawrence.
-Having thus cast a rapid glance at the salient points on the Canada side, we may either continue our walk for a mile further, to the Suspension Bridge, or recross the Ferry to inspect the Falls more narrowly.
-Choosing the latter course. we cross in the boat, re-ascend the inclined-plane railway, hurry through the Grove, and cross the bridge to-
+The view of the American and Horse-Shoe Falls from this hotel is exceedingly fine, and the accommodation is most excellent.
+The gardens around it are a great improvement, and it has concert rooms, large public saloons, and is lighted with gas.
+Omnibusses and conveyances from and to all points of interest centre at Clifton House, and the depôt of the Eric and Ontario Railroad is about 200 yards from the door.
+The railroad referred to connects at Chippewa, a village about three miles up the river, with the steamer to Buffalo, and runs down the river to the City of Niagara, at its mouth, whence the Lake Ontario steamers convey passengers to the River St. Lawrence.

+Having thus cast a rapid glance at the salient points on the Canada side, we may either continue our walk for a mile farther, to the Suspension Bridge, or recross the Ferry to inspect the Falls more narrowly.
+Choosing the latter course, we cross in the boat, re-ascend the inclined-plane railway, hurry through the Grove, and cross the bridge to